Reduce Your Juice

 - Evoke Communications (PR Agency)

-- Russell-Bennett, Rebekah, Mulcahy, Rory, McAndrew, Ryan, Swinton, Tim, Little, Jo-Anne, & Horrocks, Neil (2017) Challenging the myths of the low income earner with a digital mobile program: Reduce your juice.
-In World Social Marketing Conference, 15 - 17 May 2017, Washington D.C.
+- Russell-Bennett, Rebekah, Mulcahy, Rory, McAndrew, Ryan, Swinton, Tim, Little, Jo, Horrocks, Neil (2017) Challenging the myths of the low income earner with a digital mobile program: Reduce your juice World Social Marketing Conference, pp.1-1.

-- Johnson, Daniel, Horton, Ella, Mulcahy, Rory, & Foth, Marcus (2017) Gamification and serious games within the domain of domestic energy consumption: A systematic review.
-Renewable & Sustainable Energy Reviews, 73, pp. 249-264.
+- Johnson, Daniel, Horton, Ella, Mulcahy, Rory, Foth, Marcus (2017) Gamification and serious games within the domain of domestic energy consumption: A systematic review Renewable and Sustainable Energy Reviews, 73, pp.249-264.